Configure Single Sign-On | Teleport

 spec:

-# connector display name that will be appended to the title of "Login with"
+# Connector display name that will become the title of an SSO login button on

 display: Okta